LudicMindStudio/RoadAheadTeamVault/DolphinBay/Gatz.md

 # Dialogue
 Could meet while he's admiring the dolphin statue.
 Tells Lakshmi that he cares about the dolphins joined the protesters because he wants to make a change.
 He doesn't resonate with how they are sharing their opinions and way of doing things.
 He explains how he's always been fascinated by art.
-He's got
+He lost himself in the protests.
+Lakshmi encourages him to try a different medium to lead change.